 The A1: Take Upper Street to another country

 Upper Street in Islington is really badly named.
 It's actually part of the lower 0.5% of the A1, which stretches all the way up to Edinburgh.
-This most famous of A-roads begins at St Paul's and travels up past the Museum of London, along St John Street, through Islington and along Holloway and Archway Roads and then onwards past Welwyn and Stevenage to the north.
+This most famous of A-roads begins at St Paul's and travels up past the Museum of London, along Goswell Road, through Islington and along Holloway and Archway Roads and then onwards past Welwyn and Stevenage to the north.
 Eventually reaching Edinburgh, the final stretches of Britain's longest route adopt the name London Road.
 Total length: 410 miles.

 The A2: Take the Old Kent Road to Dover